GlibShark/batrat/README.md

 # BatRat Source Leak
-Недоратка, и ратить плохо!
-Скоро солью сурс самЬІй свежЬІй поддержЬІте пожалуста ⭐ на Github :)
+Incomplete RAT, performs poorly!
+Soon I will release the latest source, please support ⭐ on GitHub :)

+RAT - Remote Access Tool

+**For educational purposes only!**
-I do not distribute harmful software these are remote access software sources
+I do not distribute harmful software.
+These are remote access software sources provided **solely for educational purposes** to study and learn.

+I do not distribute harmful software.
+These are remote access software sources provided **for educational purposes only**.
+I am not responsible for the actions of users.

+---

+## For GitHub

+My attitude

+I do not distribute harmful software.
+These are remote access software sources provided **for educational purposes only**.
-Legal and I am not responsible for the actions of users.
+I am not responsible for the actions of users.

+---

 MIT License